Data-driven Spatial Classification using Multi-Arm Bandits for Monitoring with Energy-Constrained Mobile Robots: Conclusion

 \section{Conclusion}

 We presented an iterative algorithm to address the spatial classification problem using constrained robots.
 We used a combination of multi-arm bandits and optimization-based planning to design the proposed data-driven algorithm.
 Using hardware and simulation experiments, we demonstrated the efficacy of our approach in a variety of settings.
-Our future work will focus on improving the high-level planner using constraints from the low-level planner.
+Our future work will focus on improving the high-level planner using constraints from the low-level planner, and deriving upper bounds on the regret for the high-level planner.
+Additionally, we will investigate spatio-temporal monitoring of dynamic environments, which may require incorporation of periodic re-initialization and adaptation into the proposed approach.